Scotts Peak Dam: Location and features

 The Scotts Peak Dam, together with the Edgar Dam and the Serpentine Dam, are three major dams that form the headwaters for the Gordon River Power Development Scheme.
 The dam is located near Lake Pedder's most easterly point in the upper reaches of the Huon River where the river descends from the Marsden Range and descends into what is now known as the Huon Basin.
 Also at the southern end of the Lake Pedder, the Scotts Peak Dam impounds the upper reaches of the Huon River.
 At the northwestern end of the lake is impounded by the Serpentine Dam across the Serpentine River.
 The water in Lake Pedder provides around 40% of the water used in the Gordon Power Station.
 The water flows to Lake Gordon via McPartlan Canal.
 Water from Lake Gordon then exits through the Gordon Dam.

 Built on a foundation of rock and soil, the Scotts Peak Dam wall was constructed with 584 e3m3 of rockfill and faced with asphalt.
 The dam wall is 43 m high and 1067 m long.
 At 100% capacity the dam wall holds back 2937930 ML of water.
 The surface area of Lake Pedder is 241330 ha and the catchment area is 734 km2.
 The dam wall does not have a spillway.

 This non-hydroelectric dam helps retain water in the new impoundment, which then flows to Lake Gordon via the McPartlans Pass Canal at 42°50′51″S 146°11′45″E. In 2001 the dam was recorded as an Historic Engineering Marker along with twenty-four other dams by Engineers Australia.

 Controversy

 The construction of Scotts Peak Dam was controversial as it was built to flood Lake Pedder and extend the reservoir for the Gordon Dam.
 A small greens movement was formed it response, which mobilised in the 1980s to stop the proposed Franklin River Dam.

 Problems

 In the 2008 edition of Ticklebelly Tales engineers associated with the dam acknowledge that there were issues leaks as soon as it was built.

 Evidence of deformation is still current in the 2010s.

 Climate

-This site is frequently lashed by severe weather; cloud cover is likewise extreme.
+Due to its far south-western location, this site is frequently lashed by severe weather; with a mean annual wind speed of 27.1 km/h, peaking at a mean of 32.9 km/h in September.
+Cloud cover is likewise extreme, with precipitation falling on 269 days of the year and as much as 27 days in July.
+Snow is a common occurrence throughout the year and can even occur in the summer.